-The Fund generally will invest at least 90% of its total assets in the securities that comprise the Underlying Index.
+The Fund generally will invest at least 90% of its total assets in the securities included in its Underlying Index, as well as ADRs that represent the securities in the Underlying Index.
 The Fund operates as an index fund and is not actively managed.
 The Fund uses an "indexing" investment approach to seek to track the investment results, before fees and expenses, of its Underlying Index.
 The Adviser seeks correlation over time of 0.95 or better between the Fund's performance and the performance of its Underlying Index; a figure of 1.00 would represent perfect correlation.
 Another means of evaluating the relationship between the returns of the Fund and its Underlying Index is to assess the "tracking error" between the two.
 Tracking error means the variation between the Fund's annual return and the return of its Underlying Index, expressed in terms of standard deviation.
-The Fund seeks to have a tracking error of less than 5%, measured on a monthly basis over a one-year period by taking the standard deviation of the difference in the Fund's returns versus the Underlying Index's returns.
-Because the Fund uses an indexing approach to try to achieve its investment objective, the Fund does not take temporary defensive positions during periods of adverse market, economic or other
+The Fund seeks to have a tracking error of less than 5%, measured on a monthly basis over a one-year period by taking the standard deviation of the difference in the Fund's returns versus its Underlying Index's returns.
+Because the Fund uses an indexing approach to try to achieve its investment objective, the Fund does not take temporary defensive positions during periods of adverse market, economic or other conditions.